API Basics

 source: https://developer.mastercard.com/bin-lookup/documentation/api-basics/index.md

-Mastercard uses OAuth 1.0a for authenticating your application.
-You can manage your authentication keys from your [Developer Dashboard](https://developer.mastercard.com/dashboard) after you created a project using BIN Lookup service.
-Mastercard provides [client authentication libraries](https://github.com/Mastercard?q=oauth) in several languages you can integrate to your project or use as reference OAuth 1.0a implementations:
+Mastercard uses OAuth 1.0a to authenticate your application.
+Mastercard provides [client authentication libraries](https://github.com/Mastercard?q=oauth) in several languages that you can integrate to your project or use as reference OAuth 1.0a implementations:

 | | ![Java](https://static.developer.mastercard.com/content/bin-lookup/img/java.svg) **Java** | ![C#](https://static.developer.mastercard.com/content/bin-lookup/img/csharp.svg) **C#** | ![Python](https://static.developer.mastercard.com/content/bin-lookup/img/python.svg) **Python** | ![NodeJS](https://static.developer.mastercard.com/content/bin-lookup/img/nodejs.svg) **NodeJS** | ![Go](https://static.developer.mastercard.com/content/bin-lookup/img/go.svg) **Go** |